Spiced Rosemary Maple Pecans made with sea salt and spices for a sweet and savory nut recipe. Gluten-free and vegan!

 Now, rosemary and maple syrup do magic with broiled grapefruit.
 And the magic doesn't stop with these sweet spiced pecans.

 The nice thing about this spiced nuts recipe is that you probably have most of the ingredients in your pantry already.
 To keep these completely dairy-free, I've used olive oil instead of butter.

 - Coconut sugar

 - Vanilla extract

 Savory Spiced Nuts with No Refined Sugar

-Now, while the chili powder, sea salt, and rosemary help give the pecans a savory kick, maple syrup and coconut sugar help give the nuts a light candied effect.
+Now, while the chili powder, sea salt, and rosemary help give the pecans a savory kick, maple syrup and coconut sugar helps give the nuts a light candied effect.